Ruth's Chris Steak House: COVID-19 pandemic

 During the coronavirus pandemic, Ruth's Hospitality Group received $20 million in forgivable loans intended for small businesses from the Paycheck Protection Program, leading to widespread backlash.
 The funds were distributed as part of the government's $2.2 trillion CARES Act, which set limits of $10 million per entity.
 On April 17, 2020, two of the company's subsidiaries each received $10 million.
 These loans were meant for companies with 500 or fewer employees while Ruth's Chris employs more than 5,700.
 On April 24, 2020, it was reported that the loans would be repaid to the Treasury Department following the public controversy.

+Acquisition by Darden Restaurants (2023 – )

+On May 3, 2023, Darden Restaurants announced it was acquiring Ruth's Hospitality Group Inc. for $21.50 per share in an all-cash transaction with an equity value of approximately $715 million.
+The acquisition was completed on June 14.

 Lawsuits and discrimination

 On multiple occasions and in several jurisdictions, Ruth's Chris has been the target of legal action for its treatment of staff, employees, and customers.
 In 2011, class action status was granted to female employees in a complaint that charged the company with pay discrimination, fewer promotions, and maintaining a "sexually-charged" environment.

-In 2017, the company was accused of denying service to Black customers, as part of a class action lawsuit.
+In 2017, the company was accused of denying service to black customers, as part of a class action lawsuit.
 The charges stemmed from a Houston customer who was seated in a different dining area.